jandelgado/carl/README.md

 ### PlatformIO

 Check out the repository on your computer.
-Run `make upload` to build and upload the firmware.
+Run `cd carl && make upload` to build and upload the firmware.

 ## Author